LuciaSchlegel/ai.cook/server/src/routes/route-doc.md

 Got you bro 💥 Straight to the point.
 Here’s your ultra-clean doc:

 ⸻
+INGREDIENTS
+	- GET "ingredients/initialize"
+		initializes basic ingredients from themealdb.com
+		HAS TO BE CALLED ONE AT APP STARTUP IF DB IS STILL IN SYNCHRONE MODE
+	- GET "ingredients/global"
+		returns a JSON of all ingredients

 # 🧠 LLM API
 ## POST /llm/talk
 - **Payload:**
 ```json